 Learn how I grew my organic traffic by 51% in 3 months by using the exact strategy I break down in this post.

 Let’s explore 7 strategic approaches you can take if you want to generate organic traffic from your target audience, even if your blog is new and you have no hope of getting Google to send you traffic from the top 10 search results positions.

 Infographics are powerful traffic, lead and sales drivers, because they’re visual marketing workhorses.
 According to The Content Cloud, “People remember 80% of what they see and do, compared with just 20% of what they read.”

 From 2010 to 2012, KISSmetrics enjoyed more than 41,000 retweets referencing its infographics.
 Unbounce recorded that, in just 2 years, the search for infographics increased 800%.

 Whether you’re planning to build a new site or to grow your existing one, infographics are great for attracting organic visitors from search engines.

 Whenever I release an infographic, it’ll receive 22.6% less traffic in the first three months than regular blog posts.
 But, over the course of 12 months, infographics receive 35.1% more traffic.

 You may be tempted to use one of the free infographics tools out there, but the quality of the resulting product may not be as good as either a professionally designed one or one built with premium tools.

 I use Visual.ly to design all of my infographics.
 It’s great, but it’s not cheap.

-If you’re tight on budget, there is another alternative – Dribbble.com.
+If you’re a small business on tight on budget, there is another alternative – Dribbble.com.
 This is a freelancer site where you can find a professional graphic designer with skills in infographic design.
 Just follow these simple steps: